SAYOOLA591/Active-Directory/README.md

 ![after-tracking](https://github.com/user-attachments/assets/ec393f62-381a-4234-bbff-fa316a5c5ee0)

-So now we have everything pretty much good to go and just remember that we should enable Powershell logging as well just in case and to do that I'll Scroll down and expand Windows Components what we want to look for is Windows Powershell which is right here and we have Turn Module Logging Script Block Logging this one is the Event ID 4104 I'll click on enabled.
+Now that we have everything in order, we will also enable PowerShell logging.
+To do that, I'll scroll down and expand the Windows Components section.
+What we want to look for is Windows PowerShell, which is right here.
+We have Turn Module Logging Script Block Logging.
+This one is the Event ID 4104.
+I'll click on enabled.
 I'll log the start and stop event and apply OK.

 ![powershel-log](https://github.com/user-attachments/assets/b729b754-2422-4b89-b076-1b0fe4f23f6e)